 See instructions for changing light bulbs on page 6.
-Use appliance bulbs only.
+Only use appliance bulbs.

 If the motor seems to run too much:

 - Is the condenser, behind the refrigerator, free of dust and lint? - On hot days, or if the room is warm, the motor naturally runs longer. - If the door has been opened a lot, or if a large amount of food has been put in, the motor will run longer to cool down the interior.